metagraph-dev/metagraph/docs/plugin_author_guide/plugin_parts.rst

                 obj1, obj2, check_like=True, check_less_precise=digits_precision
             )

-Though concrete types are implementated as classes, they have no instances in metagraph.
+Though concrete types are implemented as classes, they have no instances in metagraph.

 They are classes with attributes and class methods used by the metagraph resolver to find optimal translations paths.